EsmaNurOzkan/locked-diary-app/README.md

 - **Secure Storage:** All diary entries are encrypted and stored securely in Firebase Firestore.
 - **Authentication:** Users can sign up, log in, and reset their passwords using Firebase Authentication.
 - **Diary Entries:** Users can create, view, and edit their daily diary entries.
-- **Encryption:** Each entry is encrypted with a user-specific key, ensuring that only the owner can decrypt and read their entries.
+- **Encryption:** Each diary entry is encrypted with a user-specific key, ensuring that only the owner can decrypt and read their entries.

 ## Technologies Used